-The entire suite is free and you get 15 GB of storage for free as well.
-The only problem is that there’s no real desktop app for any of these (you can work offline on documents in Chrome, using the Offline mode).
-Accompanying apps for iPhone and iPad are quite good as well.
+The entire suite is free and you get 15GB of storage included.
+The only problem is that there’s no real desktop app for any of these (though you can work offline on documents in Chrome, using the Offline mode).
+Accompanying apps for iPhone and iPad are great too.

 3. iWork Suite

 Included with your Mac is the iWork Suite: Pages, Numbers, and Keynote.
 These are Apple’s own alternatives to Word, Excel, and PowerPoint.
 Pages, for instance, is the best Word alternative for Mac.